For many businesses looking to grow their teams, getting the right people is essential. It can also be a challenge.

 For your team to function smoothly, new hires should be able to work harmoniously with existing employees and vice versa.

-Ensure you put in effort to incorporate your new team members in socialisation, actively introduce them to other colleagues, and consider creating something akin to a buddy system that helps employees connect in pairs (tenured with new) to assist the new member while they become familiar with the work culture.
+Make sure you put in effort to incorporate your new team members in the overall team dynamic, actively introduce them to other colleagues, and consider creating something akin to a buddy system that helps employees connect in pairs to assist the new member while they become familiar with the work culture.